ashwinboinala/snowflake-sendemail/README.md

 # snowflake-sendemail
-Send Email notifications from Snowflake
+Send Email notifications from Snowflake using AWS Lambda